 You know at some point you’re going to get an editorial letter from your editor, and you’ll need to revise — but you’re not sure exactly when, or how extensive the revision will need to be.
 Some of your friends who are also debut authors start talking about their edit letters.
 Some need to rewrite their whole book.
 You start to worry you’ll fall into the latter bucket.

 You’ll Google what editorial letters from publishers are like, and you’ll find articles like this one.
 They may or may not help you feel better.

 And then you wait some more.

 Then you decide to start working on your next book.
-If you have a one-book deal (like me), there’s no guarantee of a follow-up, so the pressure’s on to sell your option book to your publisher.
+If you got a one-book deal (like me), there’s no guarantee of a follow-up, so the pressure’s on to sell another book.
 If you have a multi-book deal, the pressure’s still on, because you might need to submit proposal after proposal to your publisher until something finally clicks.
 Being under pressure is inevitable.

 You get into a groove.
 Heck yeah, this book’s starting to look like an actual story.
 You finish your outline and create word count goals to finish the first draft by the end of—